Williston Northampton School: History

 Williston Seminary was founded by Samuel Williston (1795–1874), a wealthy button manufacturer, in February 1841; the school opened that December, with a dedication address by Mark Hopkins, president of nearby Williams College.
 The idea of opening a new academy in the neighborhood had been in the air ever since the closing in 1834 of the Round Hill School in nearby Northampton.
 In its early days, there was no arrangement of studies by terms and the students were not classified.
 Luther Wright, its principal from 1841 to 1849, believed it was desirable to have his pupils study together in a single room under his direction.
-However, the school's student population grew rapidly and the one-room schoolhouse scheme was soon no longer practicable, as more instructors and new buildings were added.
-By the 1850s the schools campus was dominated by three large buildings: North Hall, Middle Hall and South Hall.
-For many years the school was co-educational, with the students divided and taught separately in male and female departments, but in 1864 the female division was discontinued.
+However, the school's student population grew rapidly and the one-room schoolhouse scheme was soon no longer practicable as more instructors and new buildings were added.
+By the 1850s, the schools campus was dominated by three large buildings: North Hall, Middle Hall and South Hall.
+For many years, the school was co-educational, with the students divided and taught separately in male and female departments, but in 1864, the female division was discontinued.

 The seminary comprised two faculties: classical and scientific.
 With the departure in 1863 of the school's second president, Josiah Clark, a classicist Greek and Latin scholar who had vigorously fought against the expansion of the English department, the school's curriculum began to be modernized.
 Samuel Williston remained the dominant influence in the school's growth until his death in 1874.
-In the late 19th century the dual curricula had evolved into a more modern comprehensive course (e.g. with "scientific and preparatory departments", and in 1924 the school was renamed Williston Academy.
-During the 1960s Williston began to examine possibilities for coeducation, and in 1971, merged with its longtime sister school, the Northampton School for Girls, to become the Williston Northampton School.
-Starting as a preparatory academy for those seeking the clergy, the school now integrates a core college preparatory curriculum with electives and special opportunities, while emphasizing mastery of language, clarity of thought and academic integrity.
+In the late 19th century, the dual curricula had evolved into a more modern comprehensive course (e.g. with "scientific and preparatory departments"), and in 1924 the school was renamed Williston Academy.
+During the 1960s, Williston began to examine possibilities for coeducation and in 1971, merged with its longtime sister school, the Northampton School for Girls, to become the Williston Northampton School.
+Starting as a preparatory academy for those seeking the clergy, the school now has a core college preparatory curriculum.

 Students and faculty

 Williston Northampton encompasses the middle school (7th and 8th grade) and the upper school (9th-12th and postgraduate).

 The school had 486 students in the 2017-2018 academic year with 58.6 teachers on a full-time equivalent basis, and a student–teacher ratio of 8.3.
 Its boarding students come from 25 states and 30 countries around the world.
 International students come from eastern Asia, the Middle East and Europe.

-Most teachers also take on the roles of dorm parents, advisors, and athletics coaches, fostering deep relationships with students.
-Arts programs at Williston include photography, filmmaking, drawing, painting, theatre, and dance.

-According to the school, 62% of students taking the 2009 AP exams scored 4 or 5, and 51 members of the class of 2009 gained admission at Barron's 75 most competitive colleges.
-Over a ten-year period, six students were published in The Concord Review.